 Install Gift Wrap Plus to set up the feature on checkout and make it easier for your consumers to pick this option.

 Large fast food brands often show logged in customers what they ordered last time along with a ‘Reorder’ button to make it easier for customers to make the purchase again.

 Apps like Flits allow you to provide such a feature on your online restaurant ordering website.
 The app transforms the basic customer account into a personalized hub where customers can see which items they wishlisted, items they recently viewed, and their past orders.
 From here, they can quickly order/reorder food they had saved/previously ordered.

 Want to offer meals and combos on your Shopify restaurant?
 Use Bold Bundles to set up meals and combos, just the way McDonald’s does!

 With Bold Bundles, you can create multiple bundles for different items on your menu so that consumers have the option of creating a combo meal from scratch.
-Such functionality makes it easier to increase the AOV on your online restaurant since patrons would constantly see these combo offers and be enticed to order more.
+Such functionality makes it easier to increase the AOV on your online restaurant since shoppers would constantly see these combo offers and be enticed to order more.